cobbzilla/hokeylization/README.md

 The `-o` / `--outfile` option specifies the output directory

 **BIG WARNING**: When translating directories, **DO NOT** specify an output directory that is within your input directory!
-If you do, you will:
+If you do this, you will:
 * induce infinite recursion
 * run up your Google bill
 * fill up your disk